 From the moment individuals hit your website or talk to your front desk staff, healthcare customer service training is key to bringing compassionate and skilled customer care to every person your providers and staff interact with to make your patients feel more at ease.
 (Don’t forget the family members or caretakers who also interact with your team!)
 This is how to create a healthcare customer service training program that you can easily roll out to your providers, staff, and everyone else who interacts with patients at your practice.

-What does customer service mean in healthcare?
+Why is customer service important in healthcare?

-Customer service is loosely defined as any interaction between a company representative and the customer.
+Customer service in healthcare is loosely defined as any interaction between a company representative and the customer.
 This could be as remote as a chatbot and as close as a stethoscope between doctor and patient in an office visit.

 - Setting up appointments via phone, text, or email